 CAMERA2 – Combination Antibiotic therapy for Methcillin-Resistant Staphylococcus Aureus

 This is a currently recruiting international multi-centre clinical trial to determine if combining a penicillin-class antibiotic to standard therapy for MRSA bloodstream infections will improve outcomes.
 The study is led by Steve and his colleague Professor Joshua Davis from the Menzies School of Health Research.
 Other clinical trials for S. aureus bloodstream infections are in the start-up phase.

 Antimicrobial resistance and antibiotic use in remote Indigenous communities

 There are high rates of antimicrobial resistance in Indigenous communities with some communities having rates of MRSA greater than 50% of all Staphylococcus aureus.
 Working with Professor Jodie McVernon (Doherty), Steve is quantifying the rates of antimicrobial resistance, elucidating the key drivers of antimicrobial resistance, and assessing the use of and appropriateness of antimicrobial prescribing in Indigenous communities.

 (03) 9342 9406 | firstname.lastname@example.org

-Associate Professor Steven Tong is an infectious diseases physician with the Victorian Infectious Diseases Service and Co-Head of the Translational and Clinical Research and Indigenous Health cross-cutting disciplines at the Doherty Institute.
+Professor Steven Tong is an infectious diseases physician with the Victorian Infectious Diseases Service and a lead of the Clinical and Health Systems Research cross-cutting discipline at the Doherty Institute.
 He spent 10 years in Darwin before moving Melbourne to join the Doherty Institute in 2016.
 His research interests include skin pathogens (Staphylococcus aureus, Group A Streptococcus), hospital infections, Indigenous health, viral hepatitis and influenza.
 His passion is to apply cutting edge science to address clinically driven questions.